Applied Criminology Certificate

 Criminology is assessed with a combination of internal and external exams using the grade framework (A to E).
 Students must pass each module to gain the award.

-Students taking Criminology usually progress to university or higher education.
-The most popular degrees are: • BSc Criminology • BA Criminology • BA Criminology and Criminal Justice • BSc (Hons) Criminology and Psychology • LLB (Hons) Law with Criminology • BA (Hons) Criminology and Sociology • BA (Hons) Criminology • BSc (Hons) Psychology and Sociology • BSc Criminology with Law.
-However, due to the nature of this practical subject, you can also go straight into employment and showcase your knowledge.
+Students taking Criminology usually progress to University or Higher Education.
+The most popular degrees are Criminology with Law/Criminal Justice/Psychology/Sociology.
+Due to the nature of this practical subject, you can also go straight into employment and showcase your knowledge.